US Election 2020: For Americans abroad, Election Day is already here | DW | 25.09.2020

 "I trust DHL more," she says.

 Furlong and Gasper are two of about 75,000 voting-age US citizens in Germany, excluding military personnel.
-In 2018, just over one-quarter of this group requested a ballot and about 14 percent voted, according to a July 2020 report by the Federal Voting Assistance Program (FVAP).
+In 2018, just over one-quarter of this group requested a ballot and about 14% voted, according to a July 2020 report by the Federal Voting Assistance Program (FVAP).

 Given Trump's comments on election and voting integrity, Democrats are "laser focused" on increasing those numbers, says Powen Shiah of Democrats Abroad Berlin.
 "This year does feel particularly crucial."